micdillon/project-euler-haskell/README.md

 project-euler-haskell
 =====================

-My haskell code used to answer project euler questions.
+My haskell code used to answer questions on [project euler](http://projecteuler.net/).